buepro/typo3-pizpalue/Documentation/Administration/Index.rst

 Update
 ======

-After updating this distribution in the extension manager the data base structure should be analysed in the maintenance module.
+After updating this extension in the extension manager the data base structure should be analysed in the maintenance module.

 .. _admin_upgrade: